 Best for: Technical people who enjoy customer interaction and have persuasive communication skills.
 Ideal for those comfortable with commission-based compensation, travel requirements, and the adrenaline of closing complex technical sales while using coding knowledge without living in an IDE.

-7. QA Automation Engineering
+7. QA automation engineering

 Manual testing creates bottlenecks that delay releases.
 As a QA automation engineer, you solve this by writing scripts that test software automatically, catching problems before users see them.

-Your day involves building test frameworks using tools like Selenium, Cypress, or Playwright.
 You write tests in Python or JavaScript — the same languages most development teams use.
 These scripts plug directly into CI/CD pipelines, running checks whenever code is pushed.
 When something breaks, you get alerts instead of angry customers.

 The detective work matters just as much as the programming.
 You dig through logs and dashboards, hunting edge cases that product teams never considered.
 Understanding Git, Docker, and basic networking helps you reproduce those intermittent failures that impact applications.

 QA automation engineers earn an average of $35 per hour, with demand staying strong as companies rely on reliable quality checks.
-To get started, you can build a test suite for any side project, push it to GitHub and link it on your résumé.
+To get started, you can build a test suite for any side project, push it to GitHub and link it to your résumé.

 QA automation engineering pros: